Cheer3142/INSTRU-SPURTEST/README.md

 # INSTRU-SPURTEST

-This is python script to implement spurious sub harmonic test for check the fundamental performance of instrument.
+This is python script to implement spurious sub-harmonic test to check the instrument's performance.
-OS: Windows
+(Use for Power Spectrum Analyser)